-IDAHO FALLS & GEM STATE HYDRO PROJECTS (FERC NO. 2842 & 2952) Recreation Use and Facility Inventory Study Plan
+IDAHO FALLS AND GEM STATE HYDRO PROJECTS (FERC Nos.
+2842 and 2952) Recreation Use and Facility Inventory Study Plan

-COMMENT NO. DATE OF COMMENT ENTITY Comment IFP Response
+COMMENT NO. DATE OF COMMENT ENTITY COMMENT IFP RESPONSE

+does not have authority to enforce discussed in the

+this seasonal restriction because the Draft Licensing

+pond is not listed as special rule Application.

+water and therefore is open to year-

+round angling.
+IDFG contends that

 providing fishing access during the

 seasonal closure will benefit the

 local public interest greater than

 protecting nesting waterfowl.
 IDFG

 recommends removing the seasonal

 closure on Gem State Fishing Pond

 to reduce recreational confusion

 and enforcement conflicts.

 Permitting year-round fishing

 would provide greater community

 benefits because angler use of local

 fishing ponds is high in the April-

 May timeframe.
 If the applicant and

 FERC agree that protecting nesting

 waterfowl is appropriate based on

 biological data and actual

 waterfowl production, IDFG can

 reconsider this recommendation.

-The methods and approach described in this study plan were selected as representing an appropriate balance between cost effectiveness and level of effort while meeting the study objectives.
+The methods and approach described in this study plan were selected to represent an appropriate balance between cost-effectiveness and level of effort while meeting the study objectives.
 The study schedule and materials have been developed to streamline time and effort by building on existing information, filling data gaps, and incorporating stakeholder feedback.